sglvladi/MCP320X/README.md

 ## Compatible devices
 The library has only been tested on an ESP8266 chip (WeMos D1 mini) with a MCP3204, however should work with both MCP3204/8 and on any Arduino compatible device.

+## Open for contributions
+Contributions to the library are more than welcome!